 Shredding or pulling the brisket apart into chunks is one way to prepare this meat for serving.
 This can be easily accomplished using two forks.
 The other is slicing.
 Slicing a slow cooked brisket is not easy.
 It will be so tender, that it will want to fall apart.
 To make slicing easier, always allow the meat to rest for a while after cooking.
-An electric knife can make the job a bit easier.
-Be sure to cut perpendicular to the way the grain of the beef is running.
+An electric knife can make the job quite a bit easier.
+Be sure to cut perpendicular to the way the grain of the beef is running (against the grain).
 Once sliced or shredded, return brisket back to your slow cooker and let is soak up all those awesome juices and heat back up to serving temperature.

 - Brisket can be a bit fatty.
 Some people feel that is its charm.
 I don’t!
 Not a fan of the fat, I cut off as much of it as I can before I cook it.